bf2fc6cc711aee1a0c2a/kas-fleetshard/ADVANCED.md

 If you wish to change the logging configuration, you should create a ConfigMap named `canary-config` in the namespace of the Kafka instance where the canary is running.
 The ConfigMap must contain key `canary-config.json` containing a stringified JSON object providing the keys `verbosityLogLevel` and/or `saramaLogEnabled`.
-Kubernetes  configmap filesystem projection takes about 1 minute and the canary itself looks for changes every 30 seconds.
+Kubernetes configmap filesystem projection takes about 1 minute, and the canary itself looks for changes every 30 seconds.
 You may need to wait this long for the changes to be applied.

 * For `verbosityLogLevel` the *integer* values allowed are `0` (INFO), `1` (DEBUG) and `2` (TRACE).
 If not provided the system defaults to `0`.